Summary of Core Concepts

 The autonomic nervous system is key in the state of fear.
 It’s the part of our nervous system that determines where energy goes in our body.
 This appears to drive most other physical, mental, and emotional reactions to fear.
 There are two parts of this nervous system and, for the most part, only one is active at a time.
 The sympathetic nervous system supports physical activity while the parasympathetic nervous system handles maintenance such as digesting food, fighting off disease, helping us recover from disease etc..

-Fear activates the sympathetic nervous system and sends a surge of energy to muscles (Fight, Flight, or Freeze Response) while suppressing the parasympathetic nervous system.
+Fear activates the sympathetic nervous system and sends a surge of energy to muscles (Fight/Flight Response) while suppressing the parasympathetic nervous system.
 When we are in a state of fear, the body’s capacity to perform functions necessary to maintain health and well-being is severely limited.

 If the energy surge to the muscles is not discharged through immediate action, tension starts to build.

 Muscles that lift or pull us up away from the ground tense most when we are in a state of fear.
 We curl our toes, lock our knees, pull up our belly, raise our shoulders and clench our jaw.

 The body’s maintenance system essentially shuts down when we are in a state of fear.